 Abstract

-Pollinator insect body size can predict influential ecological traits however it is often impractical to directly measure.
-Allometric scaling laws can overcome this problem yet available models are outdated, rely upon geographically restricted sampling and have limited applicability for non-bee taxa.
-More accurate predictions of pollinator body size require dynamic models that consider biogeography, intraspecific variation and phylogenetic relatedness within an iterative framework.
-We improved upon pre-existing equations for estimating body size in two key pollinating taxa (bees and hoverflies).
+Pollinator insect body size and mass are important traits for ecology and conservation because they often correlate strongly with fitness.
+As body size is often impractical to directly measure, allometric scaling laws have been used to overcome this problem.
+However, existing models are outdated, rely upon geographically restricted sampling and have limited applicability for non-bee taxa.
+Dynamic models that consider biogeography, intraspecific variation and phylogenetic relatedness within an adaptive? framework will ensure greater accuracy of body size predictions.
 We measured dry weight and intertegular distance (ITD) of 337 bee species and 103 hoverfly species across four biogeographic regions: Australia, Europe, South America and North America.
-We tested the power of ITD alone and in interaction with region, sex and phylogeny or taxonomy to predict interspecific pollinator body size using generalised linear mixed models and assessed intraspecific ITD - body size relationships for five species per taxa.
-Including biogeography, sex and phylogeny or taxonomy considerably improved interspecific body size predictions.
-Intraspecific models found ITD an unreliable predictor of body size for bees (R2: 0.02 – 0.46) and hoverflies (R2: -0.11 – 0.44).
-These highly applicable models form the basis of the dynamic R package, 'pollimetry’, and provide an updated resource for allometric research concerning insect pollinators worldwide.
+We updated existing equations to test the power of ITD alone and its interaction with region, sex and phylogeny or taxonomy to predict interspecific and intraspecific variation in? pollinator body size.
+We used generalised linear mixed models to assess intraspecific ITD - body size relationships for five species per taxa.
+Interspecific body size predictions improved by X% (R2: 0.X – 0.X) when biogeography, sex and phylogeny or taxonomy were included.
+However, intraspecific models found ITD a less reliable predictor of body size for bees (R2: 0.02 – 0.46) and hoverflies (R2: -0.11 – 0.44).
+These models form the basis of the dynamic R package, 'pollimetry’, and provide a new resource for allometric research concerning insect pollinators worldwide.

 Keywords: allometry, Apoidea, biogeography, body size, pollination, Syrphidae